3 Keys That Determine the Length of Your Sales Cycle

 A lot of sales leaders and their salespeople believe that sales cycles are determined by their industry, or are specific to the industries they sell to.
 Both scenarios are fake news.
 In reality, there are only two long sales cycles that seem to be etched in stone:

-1. You sell to the government and they’re budgeting now for something they’ll buy in the 2-3 years
+1. You sell to the government and they’re budgeting now for something they’ll buy in the next 2-3 years

 Other than those two scenarios, long sales cycles are simply a self-fulfilling prophecy.
-Believing that “we have a really long sales cycle” pre-determines the sales cycle you will experience.
+Believing that “we have a really long sales cycle” pre-determines the sales cycle you experience.

-3. There must be urgency.
+3. There is stated urgency.

 It’s easier to sell value when there is urgency.